crs4/hyperpeer-js/README.md

 <a name="Hyperpeer+event_online"></a>

 ### "online"
 Online event.
-Emmited when successfully connected to the signaling server.
+Emitted when successfully connected to the signaling server.

 **Kind**: event emitted by [<code>Hyperpeer</code>](#Hyperpeer)
 <a name="Hyperpeer+event_error"></a>